dhershman1/dusty-light/README.md

 Feel free to open a PR for stuff you find, or simply report it via the github issues so I can also take a look at it.

+I obviously don't use every aspect of vscode so if you find a piece thats hard to see/make out please report it!

 ## Preview

 ### JavaScript